-While the calculations are performed every 1 km across the continent, the information content is limited by the less-detailed dataset used for the calculations.
+While the calculations are performed for every one square km across the continent, the information content is limited by the less-detailed dataset used for the calculations.
 The following section provides further information on the datasets used for the analysis, and Table 3 provides a brief summary of their spatial resolution.
-It is important to note that if the final result is calculated at a 1 km resolution, and the actual information content is also 1 km.
+It is important to note that if the final result is calculated at a 1 km resolution, the actual information content is 1 km for wind but 3 km for solar.